freeone3000/jamoo-dev-static/_posts/engineering-work/discovery/2025-03-12-remove-caps-lock-delay.md

 ---
-title: Remove caps lock delay
+title: Remove caps lock delay on OSX
-categories: ["Engineering Work", "Discovery"]
+categories:
+  - Engineering Work
+  - Discovery
+share: true
 ---
-# Remove caps lock delay
+# Remove caps lock delay on OSX

 Run this command in any terminal: